matgat/lltool/readme.md

 ## Converting to library
 The operation consists in translating the content of input files into another format.
-It is possible to indicate multiple input files: in this case an output directory must be specified, and the operation will abort in case of conflicting output file names.

-> [!TIP]
-> Multiple files can be specified also with a glob pattern like `*.h`

 > [!NOTE]
 > This operation offers no guarantee in case of ordinary runtime
 > errors: an output file could be left incomplete and others may
 > have been already written, leaving the set of libraries in a
 > incoherent state.

+> [!TIP]
+> It is possible to convert multiple files at once
+> specifying the paths and/or using glob patterns like `*.h`.
+> In this case an output directory must be specified, and the
+> operation will abort if finds conflicting output file names.

 The supported conversions are: